Issues

 When a loved one falls ill, families shouldn’t have to fight with insurers or negotiate payment plans.
 They should be able to focus on healing.

-Take out the middleman — starting now.
-The immediate step is a public option: a nonprofit plan that every American can access, forcing for-profit insurance companies to actually compete on price and quality instead of rationing care for profit.
+Implement a public option healthcare, not subsidize health insurance companies with tax payer money: The immediate step is a public option: a nonprofit plan that every American can access, forcing for-profit insurance companies to actually compete on price and quality instead of rationing care for profit.
 When a nonprofit is in the market, prices drop and quality goes up — because they have to.
 That's the first move.
 The end goal is simpler: cut out the middleman entirely.
 No insurance company standing between you and your doctor.
 No claims denied to protect a quarterly earnings report.
 Just care.
 That's what Medicare for All actually means — and Tim is done pretending it's a radical idea.

 Protect and expand Medicaid.
 Tim has spent years organizing for Medicaid expansion because he has seen firsthand what happens when working families fall through the cracks.
-Medicaid isn't a handout — it's a lifeline for millions of Virginians who are working hard and still can't afford private coverage.
+Medicaid isn't a handout, it's a lifeline for millions of Virginians who are working hard and still can't afford private coverage.
 It should be protected, not gutted.

 End healthcare monopolies.
 "Vertical integration" is a fancy term for monopoly — and the healthcare industry has been consolidating for decades.
 When a single corporation owns the insurance company, the pharmacy, and the clinic, patients lose.
 Tim will fight to break up healthcare monopolies and restore real competition that actually serves patients.